Andrea Rehn, PhD

-Andrea Rehn is an Associate Dean and Professor of English and directs the Digital Liberal Arts Program as well as Whittier Scholars.
+Dr. Rehn is a Professor of English and directs the Digital Liberal Arts Program as well as Whittier Scholars.
 Her publications include articles on Conrad, Kipling, Austen, and digital pedagogy.
-Rehn has been the recipient of a National Endowment for the Humanities Summer Institute Fellowship, and she is the Principle Investigator on Andrew W. Mellon Foundation grants totaling $1.45 million to foster digital scholarship and pedagogy.
+She has been the recipient of a National Endowment for the Humanities Summer Institute Fellowship, and she is the Principle Investigator on Andrew W. Mellon Foundation grants totaling $1.45 million to foster digital scholarship and pedagogy.
+She currently serves on the Program Committee of the Modern Language Association.

-An avid reader from a young age, Rehn lists Frank Herbert’s Dune, Jane Austen’s Emma, and “everything written by Charles Dickens” among her favorite pieces of literature.
-A lifelong Californian, she completed her English degree from UC Berkeley before journeying to the east coast to complete a PhD in English at Cornell University.
+An avid reader from a young age, Dr. Rehn lists Frank Herbert’s Dune, Jane Austen’s Emma, and “everything written by Charles Dickens” among her favorite pieces of literature.
+A lifelong Californian, she completed her English degree at UC Berkeley followed by a Masters and PhD in English at Cornell University.
 Rehn joined the Whittier College faculty in 2007 and has been a member of the Whittier Scholars Council since 2011.